 Poweful blows could poteinally sprain the ankle and/ or tear ligaments.
 Ankle dislocation is possible.

-The instep is a kyūsho because it contains numerous small bones.
-This is why when we kick, we strike out opponents with the ball of the foot, and not with our insteps, like many Korean-style martial artists.
-Stomping on an opponent’s instep is a common starting move in waza involving an attacker who grabs you from behind.
+The instep contains numerous small bones, which is why we kick with the ball of the foot, and not with our insteps, like many Korean-style martial artists.
+Stomping on an opponent’s instep is a common atemi in waza involving an attacker who grabs you from behind.
 Crushing the instep literally leaves the opponent without a leg to stand on, since the foot is essentially a tripod comprised of the heel and the first and fifth metatarsals.
 Stomps to an opponent’s foot should always be directed their instep, and not their toes because:

 - unsupported bones